k2view-academy/K2View-Academy/articles/19_Broadway/20_broadway_flow_linking_actors.md

   **Notes:**

-  - The number of string that can be concatenated is unlimited.
+  - The number of strings that can be concatenated is unlimited.
   - All additional links to the target array are created automatically when **Varagrs** is set to ON.
   - When the Varargs of one of these links is set to OFF, the target array returns to its original type as created by Varargs and removes other links to this target parameter.